hvdwolf/XSofiaTweaker/README.md

 This module can replace the custom key mod mod from Gustden.

-Please help to translate in your own language: see [here](https://github.com/hvdwolf/XSofiaTweaker#Translations)!
+Please help to translate in your own language: see bottom of this page.

 # Experimental !!